kenzychew/pet-app/README.md

   - Selected at the time of booking as a property of the appointment

 - **Groomer Availability**:
-  - All groomers are available from 09:00 to 17:00 daily by default
   - All groomers provide both basic and full grooming services
+  - All groomers are available from during business hours by default (Weekdays: 11am - 8pm, Weekends: 10am - 7pm)
+  - Groomer able to use time block feature to set their recurring off hours (lunch, maintenance etc)

 ## Appointment Rules

 - **Creation**:

   - Only pet owners can create bookings
-  - Appointments must fall within groomer's available timeslots (09:00-17:00)
   - System must check for existing appointments to avoid conflicts
+  - Subject to groomer's available timeslots
+  - Owners receive confirmation upon successful booking, notification emails sent to both parties (owner and groomer)

 - **Updates**:

   - Only allowed more than 24 hours before the appointment
   - Subject to groomer's available timeslots
-  - Updates by owners are reflected on the groomer's dashboard
+  - Updates by owners are reflected on the groomer's dashboard and notification emails sent to both parties (owner and groomer)

 - **Cancellation**:

   - Only allowed more than 24 hours before the appointment
-  - Cancellations by owners are reflected on the groomer's dashboard
+  - Cancellations by owners are reflected on the groomer's dashboard - current business logic had reducing friction with regard to users making appointments, but it may make more sense for cancellations to be updated as a status for appointments (soft delete)

 - **Status Types**:
   - Confirmed